viktormiok/Csppa/README.md

 Understanding how the cells' anatomical location and spatial molecular distribution determine the cellular response to a high-caloric diet requires developing machine-learning methods for analysis and visualization.

 The R-package __`Csppa`__ employs machine learning for cellular spatial point pattern analysis and visualization.
-Hence, __`Csppa`__ allows a comprehensive understanding of spatial and temporal changes of particular cellular gene expression during different time points of adaptation to a high-caloric diet.
+Hence, __`Csppa`__ enables a comprehensive characterization of how specific cellular gene expression patterns evolve spatially and temporally during different stages of adaptation to a high‑caloric diet.

 ### Application